 Nectaro offers a 1% cashback for new investors.
 This is calculated based on the average daily investment balance within the first 30 days after registration.
 To receive the bonus, investors must sign up using my Nectaro partner link.

 Apart from that, the P2P lending platform frequently offers additional bonus campaigns that can help boost returns.
+A cross-platform overview with all bonus offers and cashback promotions can be found by investors on the bonus page.

 Investing on Nectaro